Jairo411/DogEngine/README.md

 # DogEngine 0.0
 ![DOGENGINELOGO](DogEngineMascot.png)

-<p>This repository holds my attempt into making a game engine from stratch, using C/C++.
+<p>This repository holds the dogEngine, a game engine made from stratch using C/C++, opensource libraries.
 This project has been worked on, on and off throughout my years in humber and continues to be developed on.<p>

 ## How to clone my repository using gitbash
 <h4> <h4>